juanMarinero/juanmarinero.github.io/content/en/blogs/latex_for_webdev.md

 {{< /rawhtml >}}

 The star is now **right colored**!
+If not, then the drawing took too long to be rendered, thus `assets/js/tikzjax-node.js` found nothing to fix.
+Just refresh the page without clearing the cache memory (`F5`).
+Remember this is a *workaround*, not an official patch.

 We can even draw multiple $\text{Ti}\textit{k}\text{Z}$ nodes in the same `<div>`: